20 lesser-known heavy Canadian bands you need to know

 Canada has two identities: one accepted as a widespread stereotype and one that’s well known, though slightly below the surface.
-The mainstream one is of a country full of fuddy-duddies, who are all polite to a fault and enjoy a standard of living that makes them seem like Americans on Xanax.
+The mainstream one is of a country full of fuddy-duddies, who are all polite to a fault.
 Properties like South Park have played on this perception, painting Canada as a delightful if slightly backwards nation with funny accents.

 The other identity, which any fan of heavy music knows all too well, is that Canada goes fucking hard.
 As long as punk and metal have existed, Canada has played a vital part in their development, and has produced some of each genre’s best acts.
 This is also reflected in their fans: Canadians can drink more beer, shout louder at full-contact sports, and melt the eardrums of listeners harder than citizens of most other countries.

-In honor of Canada Day, our North American correspondents put together a list of the country’s most awesome bands.
-But rather than celebrate Canada’s classic heavy artists — make no mistake, we love Anvil, Voivod, Kataklysm, Cryptopsy, and Strapping Young Lad — we decided to focus on lesser-known acts who are just as deserving of the spotlight.
+In honour of Canada Day, we’ve put together a list of the country’s most awesome bands.
+But rather than celebrate the country’s classic heavy artists – make no mistake, we love Anvil, Voivod, Kataklysm, Cryptopsy, and Strapping Young Lad – we decided to focus on lesser-known acts who are just as deserving of the spotlight.
 We also took an electoral college approach to adding bands from each Canadian province by population, to make sure the entire country is represented, rather than just listing a dozen bands from Toronto and Montreal.

-In 2019, Tomb Mold’s upcoming new album, Planetary Clairvoyance, might be the death metal record to beat.
-The first two singles from the Toronto quartet’s third full-length have seethed with vile misanthropy while simultaneously showing off plenty of technical chops, amounting to death metal that’s both interesting and delicious.
-That the band blew our socks off opening for Horrendous shows that they’ve also got a solid live game, so keep an eye out for them on tour in the coming year.
+In 2019, Tomb Mold’s Planetary Clairvoyance was arguably the death metal record to beat.
+The first two singles from the Toronto quartet’s third full-length seethed with vile misanthropy while simultaneously showing off plenty of technical chops, amounting to death metal that’s both interesting and delicious.
+That same year, the band also blew our socks off opening for Horrendous, showing that they’ve got a solid live game to match…

 Some bands write about the plots of horror movies, but VHS seem to be writing about the experience of watching them.
-Their brand of grody, grinding garage-death has a tangible quality to it that leaves the listening smelling the ozone from the tube TV set playing Jason Takes Manhattan.
-The Thunder Bay trio’s new album, We’re Going To Need Some Bigger Riffs, drops later this month, so pause Halloween III and give it a blast.
+Their brand of grody, grinding garage-death has a tangible quality to it that leaves the listener smelling the ozone from the tube TV set playing Jason Takes Manhattan.
+Pause Halloween III and give their album We’re Going To Need Some Bigger Riffs a blast.

 The beauty of Vancouver’s Black Wizard is the middle ground they ride between doom and thrash.
 At times, the tracks on the band’s 2018 barn burner Livin’ Oblivion are slow, thoughtful, and ecclesiastical with their vocals.
 But at any given moment, the Wizard will ramp up those tasty NWOBHM riffs to a speed metal pace and create an evil gallop that sounds deeply old-school and at the same time totally modern.
 As such, the band don’t fall into the trap of trad-metal, giving contemporary fans a taste of classic riffage without coming off like a tribute band.

 When Dave Grohl announces to the world that other drummers should beware your skinsman, you know you’re doing something right.
 That’s exactly what the Foo Fighters frontman did for Nick Yacyshyn, drummer for Vancouver hardcore punk act Baptists.
-The praise is warranted — the band’s music is relentlessly punishing, and that raw power is heavily aided by Nick’s tireless drumming.
-Their latest, 2018’s Beacon Of Faith, is the kind of vicious album that brings together fans of metal, hardcore, and punk in a psychological barrage of sonic violence.
+And the praise is warranted: the band’s music is relentlessly punishing, and that raw power is heavily aided by Nick’s tireless drumming.
+In particular, 2018’s Beacon Of Faith is the kind of vicious album that brings together fans of metal, hardcore, and punk in a psychological barrage of sonic violence.

 On the other end of Winnipeg’s metallic spectrum are Endless Chaos, whose tight, merciless death metal is, simply put, tasty as fuck.
 With healthy doses of technical skill and bounding groove, their 2018 album Paths To Contentment provides listeners with a polished slab of fist-pumping modern metal.
 There’s also a faint European edge in their sound – a mixture of black, death, and thrash without abandon that smacks of Wacken – but one can also easily hear the influence of countrymen Kataklysm in the mix.

-For going on twenty years, Fuck The Facts have been making exciting grindcore without a single break.
-The Gatineau quintet’s discography branches out over ten full length studio records.
-While they play their fair share of traditionally shorter tracks, the band is better known for adventuring into more sprawling song lengths while introducing elements of mathcore and sludge into the mix.
-This, coupled with their DIY-at-all-costs ethos and aesthetic, make them a perpetual favorite of extreme music fans north of the border.
+For over 20 years, Fuck The Facts have been making exciting grindcore without a single break.
+The Gatineau quintet’s discography branches out over 11 full-length studio records.
+And while they play their fair share of traditionally shorter tracks, the band are better known for adventuring into more sprawling song lengths while introducing elements of mathcore and sludge into the mix.
+This, coupled with their DIY-at-all-costs ethos and aesthetic, make them a perpetual favourite of extreme music fans north of the border.

 While Quebec is known for its frosty black metal, Csejthe – pronounced ‘tche-TAY’ – stand out from their peers.
 The Quebec City four-piece create sprawling, emotional black metal that will stir the hearts of listeners, but they do so without sacrificing the cold steeliness and dark horror of their early Scandinavian peers.
 That they’re named after the castle in which Elizabeth Bathory tortured and bathed in the blood of dozens of young women is the cherry on top of this gory sundae.
 Enjoy getting lost in this band.

 Bearing a name not meant to be understood by mere mortals, Chthe’ilist’s technical death metal is deeply rooted in the lore crafted by famed horror writer H.P.
 Lovecraft.
-The Longueuil-based band’s sound is so dense, atmospheric, and heavy, it feels as though it comes from an aeons-old cavern with an interdimensional portal at its core.
+The Longueuil-based band’s sound is so dense, atmospheric, and heavy, it feels as though it comes from an aeons-old cavern with an inter-dimensional portal at its core.
 There’s nothing flashy about the band at all: they crash through the listener’s ears with haunting tales presented as skin-crawling death metal.
-Even with their young age, Chthe’ilist are proving to be one of the talents to look out for in the future to come.
+Even with their young age, Chthe’ilist are proving to be one of the talents to look out for.

 Arrival Of Autumn